MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5633-scenario-include.md

-See posted fixed assets maintenance entries sorted and divided by register number.
-The report can be used for documenting the posted entries or for auditing.
+View posted fixed assets maintenance entries sorted by register number.
+You can use the report to document the posted entries or for auditing.